 If you do not have a CWL, if another contact should authorize exams for your course, or if you have questions, please contact our Exam Coordinator at firstname.lastname@example.org or 604-822-0952.

-Access & Diversity's Crane Library produces and houses a collection of audio, e-text, Braille, and large print texts.
+The Centre for Accessibility 's Crane Library produces and houses a collection of audio, e-text, Braille, and large print texts.

 You are not authorized to increase, decrease, or otherwise change a student’s accommodations unless academic standards are compromised.
 In such cases, you should consult with the student's Accessibility Advisor.